Adjustable Gastric Band

 To view footage of gastric banding, view these animated videos used with permission from Allergan.

-Our team is very experienced in gastric banding and can help you:
+Trudy Williams is very experienced in gastric banding and other weight loss surgery.
+She can help you.

-Since 1996, Wesley Nutrition Centre's dietitians maintained a special interest in lapbanding, adjustable gastric bands and other obesity (bariatric) surgery.
+Since 1996, Wesley Nutrition Centre's dietitians maintained a special interest in lapbanding, adjustable gastric bands and other obesity weight loss (bariatric) surgeries.
 We provided personalised advice for the patients of more than nine surgeons in Brisbane and surrounds and our gastric banding guides are used internationally.
-Trudy presented at the attended the Obesity Surgeons' Conference in Darwin in April 2012 and attended the OSSANZ Conference in Nov 2010 to find out the latest in bariatric surgery techniques (all forms of obesity surgery) and to share her food and nutrition knowledge with colleagues.
+Trudy attended the Obesity Surgeons Society Australia and New Zealand Conference (OSSANZ) on Qld's Gold Coast in Oct 2013 to find out the latest in bariatric surgery techniques (all forms of bariatric surgery - experimental and approved) and to share her food and nutrition knowledge with colleagues.
+She presented a nutrition paper at the OSSANZ conference in Darwin, Northern Territory, in April 2012 and attended the OSSANZ Conference in Nov 2010.

 In July 2011, Trudy changed her dietetic practice and is no longer seeing individual clients in rooms.
-She has big plans and needed to take time to focus on the future.
-She is working hard on a way to deliver her skills and knowledge to many, many more people right around Australia and the world; people like you who perhaps could only have dreamt of getting to her Brisbane rooms.
-In the mean time, you might want to get some of her books to help you with your gastric banding journey or book a Skype consult.
+She is working hard on a way to deliver her skills and knowledge to many, many more people right around Australia and the world; people like you who perhaps could only have dreamed of getting to her Brisbane rooms.
+In the mean time, you might want to get some of her books to help you with your gastric banding journey.
+Trudy is updating one of her gastric band books and will soon add a gastric sleeve title to her shop.
+Keep your eyes peeled.

 Trudy Williams is an invited presenter at professional meetings and registered mentor for dietetic colleagues.
-Some of her more important presentations include:
+Some of her more important presentations and peer-reviewed works include:

 For more information about adjustable gastric bands, to find a surgeon or work out your body mass index (BMI), visit: